Ray-y017/ray-y.org/README.md

-# ray-y.co.uk
+# ray-y.org
-This is the source code for the www.ray-y.co.uk main website.
+This is the source code for the www.ray-y.org main website.